You are here: The Oldskool PC/The Shrines/Diary of a 1980's PC

 March, 1987: A most curious thing was pushed into one of my slots today: A hardware board called "The Mindscape Music Board" that came with a software program called "Bank Street Music Writer".
 The next few months of my owner's computing time are spent composing and transcribing songs to be output through this board.
 I am not used to singing--I sound quite awkward--but it is good to be more useful to my owner.

 August, 1987: A most curious thing was attached to my keyboard today.
-I believe it was a mouse, because it sent a flurry of signals every few seconds to conduct the movements of an on-screen pointer, but my elders at the factory told me that mice were connected through my serial port, not the keyboard.
+I believe it was a mouse, because it sent a flurry of signals every few seconds to conduct the movements of an on-screen pointer.
+My elders at the factory told me that mice were connected through my serial port, not the keyboard.
 No matter; I enjoy looking at the pictures my owner creates.

 Later in the month: I was burnt by my careless owner!
 My owner wanted to run the latest version of Microsoft Word for DOS using the special AT&T; PC 6300 drivers that enable my high-resolution 640x400 graphical mode, but this required a BIOS upgrade from my existing rev 1.21 to the new 1.43.
 This involved the removal of my two BIOS chips and the insertion of the new ones.
 Unfortunately for me, he inserted one of them backwards.
 I screamed as he turned me on, as the pain was instantly unbearable, but it took him a couple of seconds to notice that the label on the backwards chip was turning brown, and it was fried beyond repair.
 Since one of the BIOS chips was for ROM code and the other contained controller functions, he replace the burnt chip (controller functions) with the old one, and I reluctantly booted up.
 Luckily, the ROM code was the updates that were needed, and I finally ran Word for DOS in extended graphical mode.
 But I am scarred, and my mind is fragmented.